ameyzagade/AspNetCoreFilterPipeline/README.md

 - IOrderedFilter

+### ActionFilterAttribute
+- Deriving from this attribute exposes:
+- 2 sync methods and 1 async method to hook into action filter: OnActionExecuting, OnActionExecuted, OnActionExecutionAsync
+- 2 sync methods and 1 async method to hook into result filter: OnResultExecuted, OnResultExecuting, OnResultExecutionAsync
+- Either override sync methods or async methods, but not both.
+- The implementing class can be used as an attribute.

+### Scope of usage
+- __Global__:
+  By configuring options while registering AddControllers() Global filters run for all controllers and their action methods by default
+- __On Controller__:
+  Filters applied at controller level run for all action methods by default
+- __On specific action methods__

 ### Filter interface implementation usage
+- __Using ServiceFilter__
-- [ServiceFilter(type: typeof(T), Order = N)]
+  [ServiceFilter(type: typeof(T), Order = N)]
+  Type resolved from DI container, should be registered with DI container
+- __Using TypeFilter__
-- [TypeFilter(type: typeof(T), Order = N)]
+  [TypeFilter(type: typeof(T), Order = N)]
+  Type resolved?
+- __Inherit Attribute class__
-- Inherit Attribute class in the implementation type and use it as an attribute
+  Inherit attribute class in the implementation type and use it as an attribute Type resolved?
-- Pass as options while registering controllers with DI container service.AddControllers(o => o.Filters.Add<T>(order: N));
+- __Pass as an option registering controllers with DI container__ service.AddControllers(o => o.Filters.Add<T>(order: N));

-### Scope of usage
-- Can be used globally by configuring options while registering AddControllers() Global filters run for all controllers and their action methods by default
-- Can be used on controller or specific action methods Filters applied at controller level run for all action methods by default
+  Type resolved from DI container, should be registered with DI container

 ### Order of execution
-- The default order stays for different variety of filters unless overridden
+- The default order stays for different variety of filters unless overridden explicitly.
-- If multiple filters are added at global level or at controller/action method level, they run in the order in which they are defined
+- If multiple filters are added at global level or at controller/action method level, they run in the order in which they are defined.
-- Order by be overridden by explicity assigning an order value
+- Order can be overridden by explicity assigning an order value.